You can help the pack by giving of your skills. Fill out a Parent Interest Sheet and turn it into the Cubmaster!

 Parents - Guardians

 For Parents/Guardians of potential and registered Cub Scouts.
-Tigers (first grade - 7 years old with a Tiger partner) to Webelos (fifth grade).
+Lions (Kindergarten with a Lion partner Year before First grade) to Webelos (fifth grade).

-First, I want to thank you for considering a great FAMILY program that will grow with your son.
+First, I want to thank you for considering a great FAMILY program that will grow with your son or daughter.
 What other national program covers citizenship training, character development, and personal fitness in all aspects of its program.

 See CS Outdoor Program Guidelines (5.07MB) and Age-Appropriate Guidelines for Scouting Activities Den meetings each week, the monthly Pack meetings, special fun filled activities through the Districts/Council are all designed to cover the